simentt/txtoflow/README.md

 # txtoflow (Translate To Flowchart)

-The Python library can be used to generate flowcharts from pseudocode.
+The Python library can be used to generate flowcharts from pseudo-code.

 ## Installation